YarinShitrit/ComposeContactsList/README.md

 # Contacts List App

-This is a simple Contacts List app written in Kotlin using Jetpack Compose.
+This is a simple Contacts List app written in Kotlin using Jetpack Compose written in MVVM architecture.
 The app allows search function to find contacts quickly.
 The UI is designed with Jetpack Compose, which makes it easy to customize and maintain.

 ## Features